Rostlab/goPredSim/README.md

 ## Embeddings

+Embeddings were calculated using the pre-trained models SeqVec, publicly available [in the SeqVec repository](https://github.com/Rostlab/SeqVec), or ProtBert-BFD, publicly available [in the ProtTrans repository](https://github.com/agemagician/ProtTrans)

-ProtBert and SeqVec embeddings (npy-files) for GOA2020 and GOA2017 can be downloaded from ftp://rostlab.org/goPredSim The corresponding ids for the embeddings can be found in `data/`.
+The pre-computed embeddings (npy-files) for GOA2020 and GOA2017 can be downloaded from ftp://rostlab.org/goPredSim The corresponding ids for the embeddings can be found in `data/`.
 To successfully run goPredSim both the .npy-file and the .txt-file containing the ids have to be in the same directory.

 ## Requirements
 goPredSim is written in Python3.
 In order to execute goPredSim, Python3 has to be installed locally.
 Additionally, the following Python packages have to be installed: